 Prerenal azotemia can be due to various causes of reduced renal perfusion, such as hypovolemia, hemorrhage, sepsis, third spacing of fluid (such as in severe pancreatitis), overdiuresis, or other causes of reduced renal perfusion such as heart failure.
 Hepatorenal syndrome, a form of prerenal azotemia not responsive to fluid administration, is seen in cases of severe liver disease.
-Renovascular disease, especially with the recent addition of an ACE inhibitor to a patient with bilateral renal artery stenosis, is also a consideration, as this sometimes leads to acute tubular necrosis (ATN).
+Renovascular disease, especially with the recent addition of an ACE inhibitor to a patient with bilateral renal artery stenosis, is also a consideration, and this sometimes leads to acute tubular necrosis (ATN).

 Intrinsic renal failure may be multifactorial.
 ATN, rapidly progressive glomerulonephritis, and interstitial nephritis are the most common etiologies.
-Vascular diseases, including hemolytic uremic syndrome, thrombotic thrombocytopenic purpura, scleroderma renal crisis, atheromatous embolization, and thrombosis, are also potential causes.
+Vascular diseases, including hemolytic uremic syndrome, thrombotic thrombocytopenic purpura, scleroderma renal crisis, atheromatous embolization, and thrombosis, are also potential (rare) causes.
 Severe ischemic injury may result in cortical necrosis.

 Postrenal injury results from mechanical obstruction of the urinary outflow tract.
 Retroperitoneal fibrosis, lymphoma, tumor, prostate hyperplasia, strictures, renal calculi, ascending urinary infection (including pyelonephritis), and urinary retention are common causes.